Flowers, Fields and Forests in Japan

 Main places are the popular mountains, gorges, large Buddist temples, Japanese gardens, etc.

-Flowers, Fields and Forests in each region
+Flowers, Fields and Forests in eastern Japan

-Campus of Hokkaido University (北海道大学) is just at north of Sapporo Station.
+Campus of Hokkaido University is just at north of Sapporo Station.

 The original agricultural college was established in 1876, so the campus with farm is very wide.

-It is like a natural park, and visitors can walk around there.
+It is like a natural park.

-Biei (美瑛) is a town with many picturesque beautiful hills and un-Japanese landscape.
+Biei is a town with many picturesque beautiful hills and un-Japanese landscape.

-Various scenic spots are dotted in the town.
+Various scenic spots are in the town.

 The best season is July and August.

-It is well-known as an area with lavender fields and The best season is July.
+It is well-known as an area with lavender fields.

 In winter, ski resort is open.

-Obihiro (帯広) is a city positioned in the southeast part of Hokkaido, and large-scale farming is the main industry.
+Obihiro is a main city positioned in the southeast part of Hokkaido.

 The climate creates beautiful color of flowers, so there are some sightseeing gardens around the city.

-Kushiro Marsh (釧路湿原) is a broad marsh expanding to the north of Kushiro city, and it is the largest marsh in Japan.
+Kushiro Marsh is a broad marsh expanding to the north of Kushiro city.

 Kushiro River snakes through the marsh and various plants and animals inhabit the marsh.

-Meruhen no Oka (メルヘンの丘) a gently‐sloping hill with idyllic and beautiful scenery, and it is located to the south-southwest of the center of Abashiri city.
+It is located to the south-southwest of the center of Abashiri city.

 This scenery was used in the US-Japan joint movie "Dreams" in 1990.

-Colorful flowers cover the hilly park.
+Colorful flowers cover the hilly park and the width is about 10 hectares.

 The season is from the middle of May to early June.

-Shirakami-Sanchi (白神山地, Aomori & Akita Prefs.) is a mountain area, and the primeval forests are 130,000 hectares in area.
+The primeval forests are 130,000 hectares in area.

 In English, it is translated as "Rock-Breaking Cherry Tree".

-Aoba Avenue, Jozenji Avenue (青葉通, 定禅寺通, Miyagi Pref.) are two main avenues in Sendai city.
+Aoba Avenue and Jozenji Avenue are two main avenues in Sendai city.

-There are many large Japanese zelkova trees along these avenues, and they are the symbol of the city.
+There are many large Japanese zelkova trees along these avenues.

 It is a kind of weeping cherry and is over 1,000 years old.

-Oze marshland (尾瀬, Fukushima & Gunma Prefs.) is one of most popular marshlands in Japan.
+Oze marshland is one of most popular marshlands in Japan.

 The marsh is located about 1,400 meters above sea level and many precious plants grow.